 The biggest difference between books and albums is that albums are made with full spreads and books are made with individual pages.
 These differences affect the way these products should be designed and are assembled in the lab.

 When you order an album, one file will cover the entire spread - both the left and right-hand pages.
 The spread will be printed in the lab and then creased down the center, which means that you won't lose any of your file to a center gap and when you open the album, it will lay flat.
-You may order albums with 5, 10, 15, 20, or 25 spreads.
+You may order albums with any number of spreads between 5 and 25 spreads.

 An album opens to a double endleaf for a layer of protection.
 This endleaf allows the album to start with a full spread.
 The back cover has another double endleaf that matches the one in the front.